pretix/pretix-docs/docs/guides/plugins/getyourguide.md

 Setting up the GetYourGuide integration involves the following steps:

  1. Ask pretix support to unlock the GetYourGuide plugin on your account.
- 2. Creating a sales channel
+ 2. Create a sales channel
- 3. Enabling the plugin
+ 3. Enable the plugin
+ 4. Configure products

 ### Setting up your organizer account for GetYourGuide